v-sbradley/bacx-pr/topics/rn-guide.md

 # Release plans guide

-This guide provides information on how PMs, Writers, Content Strategists, Editors, and other members of the team can contribute to our official release plans content on [docs.microsoft.com](https://docs.microsoft.com/business-applications-release-notes/).
+This guide provides information on how PMs, writers, content strategists, editors, and other team members can contribute to our official release plans content on [docs.microsoft.com](https://docs.microsoft.com/business-applications-release-notes/).

 Use this guide for specifics about the release plans, including [differences](rn-dos-donts.md) from the Contributors Guide.